MTR2D2/MTR2D2.github.io/journal-week-2.md

 My hope is that as the material makes more and more sense, the coding process will become enjoyable rather than troublesome.

-We learned some about core modeling allowing data to be stored on a server, tableview controllers both dynamic and static which can be extremely useful, and today we even started importing other frameworks into Xcode.
+We learned some about core modeling allowing data to be stored on a server, tableview controllers both dynamic and static which can be extremely useful, a collection view controller which is similar to a tableview but slightly different, a popover view, and we even started importing other frameworks into Xcode.

 There are definitely points where I am extremely confused, but overall - things are making more sense and I not only think, but feel that I am capable of becoming a software engineer.